sarvesh-kale/wordle_project/README.md

 Now suppose that the Letters F and E are green then the pattern in the first row box is <br />
 f  [a-z] [a-z] [a-z] e <br />
 that means search for all combination of words which start with f and end in e <br />
-Now suppose you enter another word and find out that  letter L and A are present but not in correct place<br />
+L and A are present but not in correct place<br />
 then the following will be entered in boxes <br />
 dashed lines are empty boxes <br />